’tis abandoned //

 Critics broadly agree that The Confessions forges a clear link between artistic self-expression and addiction.
 According to Martin Geeson, what makes the book technically remarkable is its use of a majestic neoclassical style to confessional writing (of the rather romantic kind).
 The Confessions is a work of immense sophistication and certainly one of the most impressive and influential of the autobiographies of that century.
-Moreover, there’s a general consensus that it paved the way for later generations of literary drug-takers from Charles P. Baudelaire — “always be a poet, even in prose” — to William S. Burroughs.
+Moreover, there’s a general consensus that it paved the way for later generations of literary drug-takers from Charles P. Baudelaire — “always be a poet, even in prose” — to William S. Burroughs and Hunter S. Thompson.

 — William S. Burroughs (1953)

 📙 Fear and Loathing in Las Vegas

 What is love?
 Oh Jay. . . what you on about?
 Me!
 Well, I’ll tell you my precious pearl, my turtle dove, the tea leaf who has rendered me Radio Rental.
 I’m going on about love and according to my interpretation of the poem, love is in fact, utterly ev-re:think.
 Moreover, as is evidenced in life and the poem, love is an oxymoron (oh!
 Ox.).